s-takizawa/xlsqlcreate/README.md

 # xlsqlcreate
-A Python tool for creating SQL statement  by using Excel.
+A Python tool for creating SQL statement  by using Excel.<br>
+It supports Python 3.8 and openpyxl and uses standard libraries only.

 ## usage
 ### create template file